 Water-Energy-Ecosystems Nexus in the DR Congo

-In the Democratic Republic of Congo, where household energy mainly comes from forest biomass, and the potential for large-scale energy production is tied to expanding hydropower generation, new approaches to decision-making are needed to align resource use with sustainable development and climate objectives.
-The water-energy-ecosystem nexus (WEENO) approach supports relevant stakeholders in making informed decisions.
-This data-driven approach uses decision support systems to model the impacts of different resource use scenarios.
-The project improves data and information by strengthening stakeholders’ capacities to analyse and utilise data, enhancing cross-sectoral and inclusive coordination, and sharing knowledge and experiences for scaling up.
-Conflicts of interest between local communities, climate concerns, and ecosystems are minimised.
+In the Democratic Republic of Congo (DRC), where household energy mainly comes from forest biomass, and the potential for large-scale energy production is tied to expanding hydropower generation, new approaches to decision-making are needed to ensure that resource use is aligned with sustainable development and an improved resilience to climate change, while using synergies of the mitigation.
+To help project stakeholders make informed decisions, the Water-Energy-Ecosystem Nexus (WEEN) approach is used.
+It is data-driven and uses a decision support systems to model the impacts and outcomes of different resource-use scenarios considering the projected impacts of climate change.
+The project enhances data and information, strengthens capacity to analyse and use data, improves cross-sectoral and inclusive coordination, and shares experiences for up-scaling.
+The project thereby helps to generate benefits and minimize trade-offs for local communities, the climate and ecosystems.

 Project data